Small scale equidistribution of Hecke eigenforms at infinity: Introduction

 The reason for the qualitative change in the behavior of holomorphic cusp forms high in the cusp has its roots in the fact that for all integers $1\ll l\ll \sqrt{k /\log k}$, we have

 where $y_l=(k-1)/{4\pi l}$, and $\delta>0$ is some constant.
-This means that counting zeroes on the real lines reduces to detecting sign-changes of the Hecke eigenvalues $\lambda_f(l)$, which is exactly what was done in \cite{LesterMatomakiRadziwil-l:2018a}.
+This means that counting zeroes on the real lines reduces to detecting sign-changes of the Hecke eigenvalues $\lambda_f(l)$, which is exactly what was achieved in \cite{LesterMatomakiRadziwil-l:2018a}.

-We observe that our bilinear form $B_\theta$ exhibits a {\it phase transition} at $\theta=1/2$, which coincides exactly with the threshold in \cite{GhoshSarnak:2012} and \cite{LesterMatomakiRadziwil-l:2018a}.
-Combined, these results point towards the phenomenon that, although the mass of holomorphic cusp forms equidistribute all the way down to the Planck scale, the qualitative behavior changes high in the cusp at \emph{half} the Planck scale.
-This shows quite clearly in Figure \ref{fig1}, where the holomorphic forms look like random waves in the bottom of the plots, whereas in an intermediate range (from around half the Planck scale) they are essentially constant on horizontal lines, before they start decaying rapidly high in the cusp (below the Planck scale).
+We observe that our bilinear form $B_\theta(\cdot{,}\cdot)$ exhibits a {\it phase transition} at $\theta=1/2$, which coincides exactly with the threshold in \cite{GhoshSarnak:2012} and \cite{LesterMatomakiRadziwil-l:2018a}.
+Combined, these results point towards the phenomenon that, although the mass of holomorphic cusp forms equidistribute all the way down to the Planck scale i.e. $k^{-1}$, the qualitative behavior changes high in the cusp at \emph{half} the Planck scale $k^{-1/2}$.
+This shows quite clearly in Figure \ref{fig1}, where the holomorphic forms look like random waves in the bottom of the plots, whereas in an intermediate range (at height around $k^{1/2}$ i.e. at half the Planck scale) they are essentially constant on horizontal lines, before they start decaying rapidly high in the cusp at height around $k/(4\pi)$ i.e. below the Planck scale.
+Note that in the region $\sqrt{k}\ll y\ll k$, where $y^k\abs{f(z)}^2$ is essentially constant on horizontal lines, we still expect fluctuations in the $y$ direction (as we expect mass equidistribution to hold all the way down to the Planck scale).
+In order to see this numerically one needs to consider larger $k$.

 The asymptotic \eqref{GhoshSarnak} implies that $y^k|f(x+iy)|^2$ is essentially constant as $x$ varies, at least when $y=y_l$ for some $l$ as above.
 This provides intuition for the phenomena observed in this paper: $y^k|f(x+iy)|^2$ exhibits very strong cancellation with cuspidal test functions when we go to scales finer than halfway to the Planck scale.
 On the other hand for incomplete Eisenstein series the behavior is the same all the way down to the Planck scale, according to Theorem \ref{intro:QuantumVariance} \ref{splitting-form}.